 The Inter-School Horse Show series (ISHS) offers equestrians in grades 5-12 the opportunity to compete as a team and represent their schools in the show ring.
-The first step to starting a team is to talk to your Athletic Director.
-Since horse back riding is not a traditional school sport, you and your school's administrators will likely have questions about how it all works, and on this page, you will find basic information about the series that will help your school get started.
+Since horse back riding is not a traditional school sport, you will likely have questions about how it all works.
+On this page, you'll find basic information about the series that will help your school get started.

 Please see our Rules for more detailed information about how our show series works, and feel free to contact us with any questions you may have along the way.
 We look forward to having you and your school compete in the ISHS!

 STARTING A TEAM